mjrgh/lwcloneu2/readme.md

 * This version is open-source.
 The manufacturer's is proprietary closed-source.

-* This version is multi-threaded.
-USB I/O is done on a background thread so that it never stalls the calling program.
-The original manufacturer's DLL makes the calling program wait for USB I/O to complete, which can cause video stutter in games like Future Pinball.
+* Multi-threading.
+This DLL does its USB I/O on a background thread, so that it never stalls the calling program waiting for the USB transaction to complete.
+The original manufacturer's DLL uses blocking I/O, which forces the calling program to wait for every USB write to complete.
+This can cause video stutter and UI lag in games like Future Pinball, and it can even stall the game for seconds at a time during intense bursts of feedback device effect activity, such as when a multiball mode or other event triggers a big light show in the game.
+This version of the DLL never blocks the main thread with USB I/O, allowing the game to run smoothly even when heavy USB activity is going on.

-* This version has some pin cab-related improvements and bug fixes (see below).
+* Better reliability.
+This version works around a bug in the original LedWiz hardware that causes genuine LedWiz's to glitch when multiple USB updates are sent too rapidly.
+It also fixes some bugs in the original manufacturer's DLL (or, more accurately, never had the bugs in the first place) that make the original DLL crash with some software or when some other types of devices are present in the system.

 The new DLL is compatible with real LedWiz hardware, as well as some